Skorpa, Kinn

-Skorpa is an island in the municipality in Kinn in Vestland county, Norway.
+Skorpa is an island in Kinn Municipality in Vestland county, Norway.
 The 9 km2 island lies about 6 km west of the town of Florø in a large group of inhabited islands.
 Skorpa lies about 1.5 km north of the islands of Reksta and Kinn and about 1.5 km south of the island of Fanøya.

 The island is rocky, mountainous, and barren.
+The highest point is the 393 m tall mountain Blåkollen.
 Almost all the settlement is located on the southwestern shore.
-The population (2001) was about 60 residents.
+The population (2015) was about 37 residents.